Rapid wavefront shaping using an optical gradient acquisition: Results

-\boldstart{Imaging:} In \figref{fig:Converge} we cover the chrome mask with $200\um$ thick chicken breast, and demonstrate the algorithm's efficiency, converging to the desired spot in as few as ten iterations, compared to thousands required by previous coordinate descent algorithms.
+In our experiments, we used three types of targets.
+The first consisted of high-reflectance chrome-coated masks (Nanofilm), patterned using an in-house lithography process to create structures with a resolution of $2\um$.
+We placed these behind scattering layers composed of chicken breast tissue with thickness of $130\um-240\um$ or with a number of layers of parafilm~\cite{Boniface2020}.
+The second target included polystyrene beads dispersed in agarose gel.
+Finally, we imaged inside an onion layer.
+We start by showing convergence of our algorithm.
+In \figref{fig:Converge}, we cover the chrome mask with $180\um$ thick chicken breast, and demonstrate the algorithm's efficiency, converging to the desired spot in as few as ten iterations, compared to the thousands required by previous coordinate descent algorithms.
 We show an image of one of the points $\ell$ in the optimized area $\Area$, with no modulation and when the optimized modulation is placed on both SLMs.
-Without modulation we see a noisy speckle image but with the modulation we see a sharp spot whose intensity is about $20\times$ higher.
+Without modulation, we see a noisy speckle image but with the modulation, we see a sharp spot whose intensity is about $20\times$ higher.
 We also image the chrome mask directly using the validation camera.
-Without modulation we see a wide speckle pattern, but with modulation on the illumination arm all light propagates through the scattering layer and is focused into a single point on the chrome mask.
+Without modulation, we see a wide speckle pattern, but with the optimized modulation on the illumination arm all light propagates through the scattering layer and is focused into a single point on the chrome mask.
 These validation images ensure that the point we see in the main camera indeed corresponds to a point on the mask, and we are not achieving a point on the main camera by complicated interference effects inside the tissue.
-At the lower row we show the progress of the phase mask during the iterations.
+At the lower row, we show the progress of the phase mask during the iterations.